Santi-I-Guess/PAL-Assembler/docs/tutorial.md

 ## help
 The help command shows a summary of commands that PalDB can take in.

-## interpret
+## disassemble
 This will print out the disassembled user program, showing program addresses of every instruction, the addresses to the string literal data, and the address of the main label.

 ## list
-The list command simply lists the next instruction to be performed, in a similar format to the interpret command.
+The list command simply lists the next instruction to be performed, in a similar format to the disassemble command.
 Unlike gdb, you can not list the instructions outside the next instruction

 ## next